-Termination of a partnership arrangement
+• Termination of a partnership arrangement

 The institutional risk of termination of a partnership arrangement causing risks to the continuity of study is low.
 The University strives to develop long-term, stable relationships with partner institutions, and there is careful scrutiny of potential partners in order to effectively manage risk.
 A mutual commitment to protecting students' interests in the event of termination is outlined in all partnership collaboration agreements.
+There is a moderate risk that a partner may close a specific location of study, due to changes in student recruitment, business model, and/or local estate restrictions or opportunities.